-There’s a good article in the this edition of the AVCA member magazine, Coaching Volleyball, by Leon Blazer.
+There’s a good article in an edition of the AVCA member magazine (link no longer available), Coaching Volleyball, by Leon Blazer.
 It’s titled The Great Divide: Lessons Learned from Coaching at the Club Level.
 The author is a guy who was a collegiate coach, but who found himself coaching 12s for his local club.
 I found a lot of what Leon wrote about to not only be very good for coaching his current age group, but for older players as well.
 There’s one particular aspect I address in another post because it also relates to an email I received.

 Here’s my one issue with the article, though.
 Why is he specializing these kids?
 At that age group they should learn to be all-around players, not setters, middles, etc.